-If you have been injured in a work-related accident due to a health and safety breach or a dangerous procedure, then our health and safety at work solicitor can help you claim the compensation you deserve.
+If you have been injured in a work-related accident due to a health and safety breach or a dangerous practices at work, then our health and safety at work solicitor can help you claim the compensation you deserve.
 Whilst taking legal action against your employer may seem daunting, it can make your workplace safer.
-The type of legal action can help to shine the spotlight on bad and dangerous practices as well and highlight any illegal practices that go against workplace health and safety and welfare regulations.
+The type of legal action can help to shine the spotlight on unsafe working conditions as well and highlight any illegal practices that go against workplace health and safety and welfare regulations.

 When you contact us, you will speak to one of our health and safety solicitors and they will listen to your story.
 From this, they will be able to understand if you have a case and if you do, they will start the process.
-Our work accident solicitors work on a no win no fee basis, so there is no financial risk to you. contact us today on 0203 816 0065.
-You only have three years from the date of the accident to claim, so don't delay!
+Our work accident solicitors are experts in unsafe work environment lawsuit cases and work on a no win no fee basis, so there is no financial risk to you. contact us today on 0161 696 6235.
+You only have three years from the date of the accident to claim, so don't delay.

 Types of accidents at work